Summary

 #> Is_concave

-However, occasionally, a model with concave curves might be selected
+#> 85 TRUEThis shows that a model with concave responses could be selected if

 m_unimodal <- calibration(data = d_maxnet,